 Gao Xiyue (Noble Consort Huixian) / Gao Ningxin (Noble Consort Gao)

-Gao Xiyue in Ruyi was Noble Consort Huixian who would often plot against Ruyi.
-She joined forces with Empress Fuca in doing so.
+Gao Xiyue in Ruyi was Noble Consort Huixian who would often plot against Ruyi under Empress Fuca’s orders.
 Just by her way of dress you could tell she’s very full of herself.
+She exhibits a spoiled princess attitude.

 Before entering the palace, Gao Ningxin in Yanxi was a performer skilled in the traditional Chinese opera, xiqu.
 He caught the eye of the Emperor and became Noble Consort Gao.
 She was the first antagonist who would scheme against any consort who stood in her way.
 She victimized Consort Yu and her son as well as Empress Fuca.
 From her attitude and way of dress, it was obvious she was above all other consorts.